plutoplus/plutoplus/README.md

 ### DFU Upgrade
 If you device is not responding anymore, you have to apply DFU procedure to unbrick it.
 1. Download the firmware and unzip it.
+You can get them [here](https://github.com/analogdevicesinc/plutosdr-fw/).

 2. Install dfu utility